plasticground/Image2Char/README.md

 `Type: string (URL) | Supported formats: jpg, jpeg, png, tga, gif`

 This parameter sets the source image.
 Alpha channels will be replaced with white.
+GIF images use only the first frame.

 #### scale: